SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 These processes now are measured in gigahertz.
 A gigahertz (GHz) is a unit of measurement for frequency, equal to 1,000,000,000 hertz (Hz) or 1,000 megahertz (MHz).
 Since one hertz means that something cycles at a frequency of once per second, one gigahertz means that whatever is being measured cycles one billion times per second.
 While it can measure anything that repeats within that range, in the context of computers and electronics it often refers to the speed of a computer's processor or the radio frequency of Wi-Fi and other wireless communication.
 [2]

-Additionally, the number of cores have increased to 16 cores each processing information up from single cores not that many years ago.
+Additionally, the number of cores has increased to 16 cores each processing information up from single cores not that many years ago.

-## Types of processing
+## Tokenization of code for processing and processors

+Code is broken down into smaller units or tokens making it easier for target machines to analyse and synthesise code.
+It is a sequence of smaller parts of code for compilers to process them into byte code.
+Each code block with its statements is broken into tokens, or flags that point to a sequence of characters that can be treated as a single unit by source language.
+An instance of a token is created for variable names, functions and classes, according to the source code's compiler.
+These tokens are entered into the compiler's symbol table.

+These tokens provide structure to the programming language for the target machine to use.

-Processing, as well has evolved with several different types of processing of data accommodating the new needs of processors and resource allocation [3]
+Processing as well has evolved with several different types of processing of data accommodating the new needs of processors and resource allocation [3]

-Serial processing:  The processor would work on each process in turn, fully completing one before moving onto another.
-Good for small number of programs, but it makes a computer pretty unusable when you want to do multiple things at once.
+Serial processing:  The processor would work on each process in turn, fully completing one before moving on to another.
+Good for a small number of programs, but it makes a computer pretty unusable when you want to do multiple things at once.

-Concurrent processing: A processor executing one process at a time by switching between each process, completing them in smaller steps.
-This masks the time it actually takes to do the job - with which a single processor is the same amount of time to process the job, the difference is by switching between processes results in all the jobs being completed at the same time.
-For example - 3 jobs taking 30 seconds run concurrently finish in 30 seconds, even though each job takes 30 seconds.
+Concurrent processing: A processor executes one process at a time by switching between each process, completing them in smaller steps.
+This masks the time it takes to do the job - with which a single processor takes the same amount of time to process the job, the difference is that switching between processes results in all the jobs being completed at the same time.
+For example - 3 jobs taking 30 seconds run concurrently and finish in 30 seconds, even though each job takes 30 seconds.
 Run serially the job finishes the first in 30 seconds, then the next and finally the third taking 90 seconds to complete.

 Parallel processing: Using more than one processor with an OS using a combination of parallel and concurrent processing.